Best Places to Enjoy Ice Skating Near Ottawa

 Patinage en Forêt

-Only 45 minutes north of downtown Ottawa, Patinage en Forêt is a beautiful forest skating trail in Lac des Loups, Quebec.
-Lined with picturesque pine trees, the 3km long loop creates a magical skating experience, like something out of a fairy tale.
-Birdfeeders dot the winter landscape along the trail and rustic wooden benches, provide the perfect rest spot to enjoy the pristine winter wilderness.
-Skate rentals and changing facilities are available in the cozy main chalet, and there are also snowshoe and walking paths available for those who perfect to stay on land.
+Only 45 minutes northwest of downtown Ottawa, Patinage en Forêt is a stunning forest skating trail in Lac des Loups, Quebec.
+Lined with picturesque pine trees, the 6km of winding ice skating trails create a magical fairytale-like skating experience.
+Birdfeeders dot the winter landscape along the trail, and rustic wooden benches, provide the perfect rest spot to enjoy the pristine winter wilderness.
+Skate rentals and changing facilities are available in the cozy main chalet, and there are also snowshoe and walking paths available for those who prefer to stay on land.

 Ice conditions: Weather dependent, not refrigerated